Dahi Baingan – Yogurt Eggplant Curry

-• Firstly, the eggplant is either fried or roasted (personal choice) alongside basic spices to develop its flavour.
-As the eggplant cooks, it absorbs the aromatic spices, resulting in a soft, slightly charred exterior that adds depth to the dish.
+• Firstly the eggplant is either fried or roasted (personal choice) alongside basic spices to develop its flavour.

-• Next, a spicy gravy is prepared to serve as the second layer of flavor.
-A combination of fragrant spices that include, cumin, turmeric, coriander, and garam masala are sautéed in oil, with onions and garlic, to make a base for gravy.
+• Next a spicy gravy is prepared to serve as the second layer.
+A combination of fragrant spices that include, salt, chili, cumin, turmeric and coriander powder are sautéed in oil, with onions and garlic to make a base for gravy.

 • Next, pour a mix of yogurt on top of the cooked eggplant and spicy gravy.
-This yogurt is both creamy and tangy, mixed with roasted cumin which gives it a unique flavor.
-The yogurt adds a fresh taste that balances out the strong flavors of the spicy gravy and taste of the eggplant.
+This yogurt is both creamy and tangy, mixed with roasted cumin seeds and chopped garlic, which gives it a unique flavor.
+The yogurt adds a fresh taste that compliments the flavours of the spicy gravy.

-• Once you put together the fried eggplant, spicy gravy, and yogurt mix, the finishing touch is to garnish by adding a burst of freshness and color.
-Do this by sprinkling mint, green chilies, and cilantro.
+• Finish off by garnishing the chopped mint, green chilies, and cilantro.
 These not only make the dish look more appealing but also enhance the taste perfectly.

-1. In another pan, heat some oil and add chopped onions.
+Step 2: In the same pan, add more oil if needed and heat it on medium heat.
+Add chopped onions.
 Once the onions turn translucent, add garlic and continue frying until they turn brown.
 Add all the required spices as per the recipe card.
 Fry until the spices blend well.
 Keep the flame at a medium level.
 When the masala is well fried, add 1/2 cup of water.
 Reduce the flame to low, cover the pan with a lid, and let the masala fry until you see the oil separating.

-1. In a serving dish, start by adding a layer of the prepared gravy.
+Step 4: In a serving dish, start by adding a layer of the prepared gravy.
 Spread it evenly.
-Next, arrange a layer of fried baingan slices on top of the gravy.
+Next, arrange a layer of baingan slices on top of the gravy.
 Pour the prepared yogurt mixture over the baingan slices.
 Finish by garnishing the dish.
 Repeat these steps to create layers until you use up all the ingredients.
+Serve it with plain rice or homemade fresh chapati or naan.
+I would say eat it with paratha (you won’t regret it).

 Choosing Right Yogurt For Dahi Baingan